Measure Will Allow Pharmacies to Dispense Antidote without Rx

 “Given the fact that some pharmacies are already able to obtain a standing order to dispense naloxone to great effect, it makes sense to enable all pharmacies to do the same,” said Downey (D-Monmouth).
 “Accessibility and timeliness can make all the difference when it comes to these types of life-threatening scenarios.”

 “People battling addiction may shy away from seeing doctors for a number of reasons,” said Wimberly (D-Bergen/Passaic).
 “Allowing pharmacists to dispense this proven life-saver without a prescription may mean the difference between life and death for those individuals.”

-Any pharmacist who acts in good faith, and in accordance with the law’s requirements, in supplying an opioid antidote to a patient without a prescription, will be immune under the OPA from any civil or criminal liability or any professional disciplinary action stemming from such act.
+Any pharmacist who acts in good faith, and in accordance with the bill’s requirements, in supplying an opioid antidote to a patient without a prescription, would be immune under the OPA from any civil or criminal liability or any professional disciplinary action stemming from such act.